jake-87/blog/content/blog/Dependent-series-part-0.md

 λ f. (λ f. f f)
 ```

 Uh oh.
 We've accidentally captured a variable!
-Instead of `f` referring to the "outer" `f`, now it refers to the "inner" `f`.
-This is what i'll call "the capture problem", and it is *very* annoying.
-Generally to avoid this, we need to rename everything in our "substituted" term to names that are free (do not occur) in the "subsitutee", and therefore nothing is accidentally captured.
+Instead of `f` referring to the outer `f`, now it refers to the inner `f`.
+This is "the capture problem", and it is quite annoying.
+Generally to avoid this, we need to rename _everything_ in our "substituted" term to names that are free (do not occur) in the "subsitutee" so nothing is accidentally captured.
 What if we could introduce a notation that completely avoids this?

 ### Presenting: De Bruijn Indexes!

 De Bruijn indexes are a naming scheme where:

-- We use natural numbers to refer to lambdas
+- We use natural numbers to refer to lambdas, and
 - Zero refers to the "most recent" lambda; one refers to the second most recent, etc.

 Let's rewrite that term above using this system: